bkthomps/Containers/documentation.md

 [code docs](https://codedocs.xyz/bkthomps/Containers/) page.

 ## General Overview
-Each container has an initialization function which returns the container object.
+Each container has an initialization function which returns a container object.
 For a deque, this would be `deque_init()` which returns a `deque`.
-The returned object is a pointer to an internal struct which contains data and book keeping information.
-However, this is abstracted away to reduce mistakes, and since it is not stored in the most easy manner.
-More information about the initialization type of function is presented below in its own section.
+The returned object is a pointer to an internal struct which contains information, but this is abstracted away to reduce mistakes and make development easier.
+More information about the initialization functions is presented below in its own section.

-Once this object is initialized, it is possible to manipulate it using the provided functions, which have in-depth documentation available.
+Once a container object is initialized, it is possible to manipulate it using the provided functions, which have in-depth documentation available.
 Each container has adding and retrieval type functions, and each type of container has its own specific set of function interfaces, which are explained in-depth at the function level in the code docs link above.
 More high-level information will be explained in its own section below.

 Finally, each container will have to be destroyed to free the memory associated with it.